 The Canon EOS M6 and the Olympus OM-D E-M5 Mark II are two digital cameras that were officially introduced, respectively, in February 2017 and February 2015.
-Both the M6 and the E-M5 II are mirrorless interchangeable lens cameras that are based on an APS-C (M6) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+Both the M6 and the E-M5 II are mirrorless interchangeable lens cameras that are based on an APS-C (M6) and a Four Thirds (E-M5 II) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 An illustration of the physical size and weight of the Canon M6 and the Olympus E-M5 II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably larger (38 percent) than the Canon M6.
 Moreover, the E-M5 II is markedly heavier (20 percent) than the M6.
 It is noteworthy in this context that the E-M5 II is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.